faboo8/ontology-matching/README.md

 The PhraseVector class offers 4 ways to compute the similarity between two phrases:
 * **CosineSimilarity**:  can be seen as a comparison between documents on a normalized space because we’re not taking into the consideration only the magnitude of each word count (tf-idf) of each document, but the 'angle' between the documents.
 * **WordNetSimilarity**: as described above
 * **PhraseCompare**: not yet functional but it will allow the user to input their own model and perform a similarity calculation with the methods from the gensim module.
+The documentation isn't clear but I guess they use cosine similarity.
 * **CombinedSimilarity**: computes an averaged similarity measure of CosineSimilarity and WordNetSimilarity.
 A list can be passed as the weight otherwise [0.8,0.2] will be used.

 ## Building your own model